 Registration on another state's sexual offender registry may affect your ability to be removed from Tennessee's Sex Offender Registry, regardless of a legitimate Ex Post Facto or Due Process Claim.

-Don't let a conviction for a sexual offense haunt you forever.
 Hire an experienced and aggressive attorney to help you defend your Constitutional rights.
 Attorney Ryan Davis works hard on behalf of his clients to fight against unconstitutional sex offender registry requirements in Tennessee, and will work with you to determine options available to you in either State court or Federal court.
 Call or text 615-649-0110 today to schedule a consultation with the Ryan C. Davis Law, PLLC firm.

 For more information regarding possible Ex Post Facto relief from Tennessee's Sex Offender Registry, see our Education Center post on this topic.